mycal-tucker/opmi-vqvib/README.md

 These color 2D versions of resnet features of images according to their most commonly associated tokens.
 To compare to English naming, run ``viz_modemaps.py``, which generates similar plots using English naming schemes.

+## English Analysis

+To measure the computational efficiency of English in the manynames dataset, run ``src/scripts/english_analysis.py`` It uses glove embeddings of the English words associated with each image and trains agents to decode the features from those embeddings.
+We can then estimate complexity using MINE (as for emergent communication) between features and embeddings, and informativeness as the MSE of the reconstructions and the original features.

 ## Current experiment results

 I can train agents to high task success for continuous, onehot, or VQ-VIB communication.